papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 #### Interaction 4 of Scenario B

-In step 4 of the scenario B the _logistic supplier_ request to get details of the departed delivery note from _supplier_. _Logistic supplier_ receives details of the 10 packages loaded on the delivery note.:
+In step 4 of the scenario B the _logistics supplier_ request to get details of the departed delivery note from _supplier_. _Logistics supplier_ receives details of the 10 packages loaded on the delivery note.:

 ```text
 curl --request GET \